 This tool works by spinning up a browser instance, which then shoves the OpenAPI into Swagger UI, and automatically prints the output.
 Once that process has finished you should see a file in the current directory called

 Again there are plenty of links cluttering the PDF up which will not work, and only the first level of nesting is displayed in the schema, but it’s something.

 Another tool that works with OpenAPI v3.0 & v2.0 is RapiPDF.
-This is also NPM module, but it works a little differently than you might expect.
-Instead of working as a CLI tool that creates a PDF in some sort of build process, this is a Web Component which produces a Generate button.
+This is also an NPM module, but it works a little differently than you might expect.
+Instead of working as a CLI tool that creates a PDF in some sort of build process, this is a Web Component that produces a Generate button.